Polarimetry: determination of the chirality and optical purity of substances

 • Wavelength range : often centered around 589 nm (sodium lamp) or other sources in the UV-visible range.

-• Sensitivity : precision of the order of 0.001° depending on the device.
+• Sensitivity : accuracy on the order of 0.001° depending on the device.

 • Types of polarimeters :